Training Within Industry (TWI)

-Job Relations training teaches supervisors how to handle problems, how to prevent them from occurring and most importantly, it aids in developing a logical, common sense approach to handling issues with a people-centric view.
-The core elements of the program are extremely conducive to teaching the basics of consensus building and individual problem-solving.
-This program lays the groundwork upon which you can build the next step of stability into your processes.
+Job Relations training teaches supervisors how to handle problems and how to prevent them from occurring.
+It aids in developing a logical, common sense approach to handling issues with a people-centric view.
+The core elements of the program are extremely conducive to teaching the basics of consensus building and individual problem-solving as it lays the groundwork upon which you can build the next step of stability into your processes.

 Job Instruction (JI)

 Quickly training employees to do a job correctly, safely, and conscientiously.